-Everything that I have shown you (and a whole lot more) is also accessible from the X-Ray APIs and the AWS Command Line Interface (CLI).
+Everything that I have shown you (and a whole lot more) is also accessible from the X-Ray APIs and the AWS Command Line Interface (AWS CLI).
 This should open the door to all sorts of high-level tools, visualizations, and partner opportunities.
 Leave me a comment and let me know what you build!

 AWS X-Ray is available in preview form now in all 12 public AWS Regions and you can start using it today!